technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

     <img src="./media/image15.png" style="width:6.26806in;height:3.43819in"
 alt="A screenshot of a computer Description automatically generated" />

-10. On the **Omnichannel** tab, you will configure the following
+9. On the **Omnichannel** tab, you will configure the following settings.
+If the current setting differs, please adjust the value as indicated below:
-    settings:

     - **Capacity**: Set the value to **100**.
-This determines the user's workload capacity within the Omnichannel environment.
+This defines the user's workload capacity within the Omnichannel             environment.

-    - **Default Presence**: Set this to **available**.
-This indicates the user's default status when they are logged into the Omnichannel system.
+    - **Default Presence**: Set this to **Available**.
+This specifies the user's default status when logged into           the Omnichannel system.

     <img src="./media/image16.png" style="width:6.26806in;height:2.57014in"
 alt="A screenshot of a computer Description automatically generated" />

-11. After configuring the settings, ensure that you save the changes.
+10. After configuring the settings, ensure that you save the changes.

-12. Click on **Save and close** to finalize the user settings and exit the configuration page.
+11. Click on **Save and close** to finalize the user settings and exit the configuration page.

     <img src="./media/image17.png" style="width:6.26806in;height:2.55417in"